The Grand Teton's Upper Exum Climbing Route

 Before continuing, let's take a moment to share the following video:

-The Upper Exum trip with David, Ken & Lauren
+The Upper Exum with David, Ken & Lauren

 David Gonzales took his talents and a video camera up the Grand in 2007.
 The result was this fine gem of cinematography which was also YouTube's first video of free-soloing climbers on Grand Teton.
 Google snapped up YouTube for $1.65 billion in 2006 back when cynics questioned YouTube’s staying power.
 According to Google, YouTube generated $15.1 billion in ad revenue in fiscal 2019.
-It's a nice resource for climbers.
+It may be a loss leader but it's a nice resource for climbers.

 VIDEO HIGHLIGHTS